-For an example of a court doing the best it can, consider Hebrew University of Jerusalem v.
-General Motors.
-36 As the court summarized the facts:
+University of Jerusalem v.
+General Motors.35 As the court summarized the facts:

 Defendant General Motors LLC ("GM") used an image of Albert Einstein in a November 2009 advertisement for its 2010 Terrain vehicle.
 The ad depicted Einstein's face digitally pasted onto a muscled physique, accompanied by the written message "Ideas are sexy too."
 The ad ran in only one issue of People magazine.
-Plaintiff Hebrew University of Jerusalem ("HUJ"), which claims to own Einstein's right of publicity as a beneficiary under Einstein's will and thus exclusive control of the exploitation of his name and likeness, brought suit against GM for this unauthorized use of Einstein's image.37
+Plaintiff Hebrew University of Jerusalem ("HUJ"), which claims to own Einstein's right of publicity as a beneficiary under Einstein's will and thus exclusive control of the exploitation of his name and likeness, brought suit against GM for this unauthorized use of Einstein's image.36

 Einstein died in April 1955, some 54 years before the ad in question.
 The court ran through possible analogies, and then summarized other states' laws.
-Several courts found post-mortem publicity rights within 10 years of death.
-And several states had explicit statutory terms:
+In the end, the court drew on public policy considerations to limit the postmortem right to 50 years or less: